MRKKmrkk/notion-jdbc/README.md

 select the 'Driver' option.
 ![step1](https://github.com/MRKKmrkk/notion-jdbc/blob/main/img/step-1.png)

-After doing that you can see a 'Data Sources and Drivers' menu. click the '+' button and choose notion-jdbc's jar file to the right place, choose the Class as 'org.apache.calcite.jdbc.Driver' and apply it.
+After doing that you can see a 'Data Sources and Drivers' menu. click the '+' button , [download](https://github.com/MRKKmrkk/notion-jdbc/releases/download/1.0/notion-jdbc-1.0-SNAPSHOT-jar-with-dependencies.jar) and choose notion-jdbc-1.0-SNAPSHOT-jar-with-dependencies.jar to the right place, choose the Class as `org.apache.calcite.jdbc.Driver` and apply it.
 ![step2](https://github.com/MRKKmrkk/notion-jdbc/blob/main/img/step-2.png)

 create model.json on your pc: